 Oh, and did I mention a couple waterfalls?

-Overview: This is a rugged off-trail trek to a high pass just below Airmen Peak north of the Molino Canyon campground.
+This is a rugged off-trail trek to a high pass just below Airmen Peak north of the Molino Canyon campground.
 We didn't make the peak on this run, so I'm writing up the loop without the extra elevation and distance for bagging the peak.
 Trust me - there's plenty of adventure from this loop without it!
 Waterfalls at every turn, massive boulders to hop on, around and under, steep climbs and hair-raising descents.
 This is the wild Catalina Mountains at their most rugged and beautiful!

-A little over a half of a mile from the trail junction you get to the first waterfall barrier.
+A little over a half of a mile from the trail junction, you get to the first waterfall barrier.
 It's a pretty little fall over brown Catalina granite.
-Look to your left and you'll see a clear trail heading up the hill from a spot just below the falls.
-It's a quick easy climb - the first of many, and not all of them so quick or so easy.
+Look to your left, and you'll see a clear trail heading up the hill from a spot just below the falls.
+It's a quick, easy climb - the first of many, and not all of them so quick or so easy.

 The canyon continues past some massive boulders and up the rocky creek bed.
 There are more than a few places where you can practice some fun scrambling skills without feeling risky because these rocks aren't quite as polished as they might be in Sabino or Bear.
 Try not to spend too much time playing in this granite wonderland, though - you've still got a lot of work to do!

-The saddle itself is an interesting bit of granite slickrock and hoodoos, and would actually be a great place to camp for a small group.
+The saddle itself is an interesting bit of granite slickrock and hoodoos and would be a great place to camp for a small group.
 You've reached the lower limits of the ponderosa forest, with junipers and pinons hanging on as well.
 On a clear day, you can see clear out to the Chiricahua Mountains to the southeast.
 If you do stay, try as always to leave no trace because this place already feels nearly untouched.

 The west wall of the saddle has an entirely different character than what you've just climbed.
-It's reasonably sloped, forested instead of brushy, and at first has a very kind character to the creek bed.
+It's reasonably sloped, forested instead of brushy, and at first, has a very kind character to the creek bed.
 Don't be fooled, though, this is certainly the "more rugged" canyon described in other hike reports.
-Once you reach the creek, follow it down stream, past another small arm coming in from the east.
-It's easy going on a lovely stream course littered with small falls and pools for about the first .75 miles.
+Once you reach the creek, follow it downstream, past another small arm coming in from the east.
+It's easy-going on a lovely stream course littered with small falls and pools for about the first .75 miles.
 Then it starts to get fun (depending on your definition of the word and how tired you are already).

 The first major obstacle is a slick, steep granite narrows with a beautiful waterfall at the end.
 This forces you to climb around the east wall of the canyon and a small rocky scramble to get around the 75' drop.
 Rejoin the main creek as soon as you can to avoid the really brushy slopes and see even more cool waterfalls.

 Almost immediately downstream, you will see the earth dropping away for another big slick fall of around 200'.
-Your best bet here is to stay to the west wall until you come to another dry gully which you can use to descend back to the creek.
+Your best bet here is to stay to the west wall until you come to another dry gully, which you can use to descend back to the creek.
 This descent is a little looser than what you've become used to in the creek, but it's quite doable.
-Back in the creek, there's still plenty of beauty along here, and for a while you may think the hard stuff is done.
+Back in the creek, there's still plenty of beauty along here, and for a while, you may think the hard stuff is done.